srleecode/ng-msw/libs/ng-shared/ng-msw/util/README.md

 # Using Msw directly

-Some use cases might not currently be covered using the above modules.
+Some use cases might not currently be covered using the currently develop functionality.
 To overcome this you can use normal msw requests in the mocks.
 Note that these will be ignored when testing in jest with the HttpMockModule, but they will work in storybook with the MswModule.

 ```ts
 import { HttpMock, MswRequestHandler } from '@srleecode/ng-msw';